 How much does it cost to subtitle a video?

 Costs for video subtitling from English to Italian depend on many factors, including the speed of speech, sound quality, and technical jargon.

-Do you only need a translation of the video?
-If you just need to understand the video content for your personal use and don’t need subtitles, we can arrange a special rate.
+Do you only need to understand the meaning of a video?
+If you just need to understand the actual content for your personal use and don’t need subtitles, we can arrange a special rate.